 - If the current price looks very close to the stop loss on a daily chart, close before the weekend.
 You’re probably going to get stopped out anyway.

 - If the price is very close to your profit objective, close before the weekend.
-Taking most of the profit on a trade is better than taking on the gap- and spread-risk of a weekend trade.
+Taking most of the profit on a trade is better than taking on the risk of holding through a weekend.